Waitsnake/Macviki/README.md

 -   Drag anywhere to move the window.
 -   Ghost mode.
 The window turns transparent on hover to stay out of your way.

+## Releases
+There are NO pre-build releases!
+I have no paid Apple Developer Account (99USD per year) to be allowed to use the Apple certificates that it will run on your Mac.
+Download Xcode (last time I used version 15.4) from AppStore and clone the project and compile it yourself for private use on your Mac.

 ## Credits

 - Macflix.app: https://github.com/danneu/Macflix.app